domenic/blog.domenic.me/source/_posts/2012-10-14-youre-missing-the-point-of-promises.markdown

   Node.js, progress support, and preliminary support for long stack traces.
 - [rsvp.js][] by Yehuda Katz: a very small and lightweight, but still fully compliant, promise library.
 - [when.js][] by Brian Cavalier: an intermediate library with utilities for managing collections of eventual tasks, as well as support for both progress and cancellation.
-(Versions before the as-of-now-unreleased 2.0 are [not fully compliant][] with Promises/A+, however.)

 If you are stuck with a crippled "promise" from a source like jQuery, I recommend using one of the above libraries' assimilation utilities (usually under the name `when`) to convert to a real promise as soon as possible.
 For example: